TUDelft-books/CSBB-textbook/book/Quarter1/Week1_1.md

 Tuesday: **Research**

--   [Presentations of subtopics](#presentations-of-subtopics): short presentations by supervisors about potential areas to do projects in.
+-   <a href=#presentations-of-subtopics>Presentation of subtopics</a>: short presentations by supervisors about potential areas to do projects in.

--   [Group roles](#workshop-group-and-belbin-roles): understanding Belbin framework of group roles.
+-   <a href=#workshop-group-and-belbin-roles>Group roles</a>: understanding Belbin framework of group roles.

 -   (teaching team makes student groups)